“ANOTHER WORLD IS NOT ONLY POSSIBLE, SHE IS ON HER WAY. ON A QUIET DAY, I CAN HEAR HER BREATHING.” — ARUNDHATI ROY

 ABOUT THE PROJECT

-Womxn On The Frontlines Of Animal Advocacy
+Women On The Frontlines Of Animal Advocacy

 The Unbound Project celebrates contemporary and historic women at the forefront of animal advocacy worldwide.
-We invite you to join us on our journey as we get to know these incredible womxn and hear about their challenges, the dangers they’ve faced, their triumphs, their sacrifices, their joys, and the solutions they are finding for animals.
+We invite you to join us on our journey as we get to know these incredible women and hear about their challenges, the dangers they’ve faced, their triumphs, their sacrifices, their joys, and the solutions they are finding for animals.

 Jo-Anne is an award-winning photojournalist and the founder of We Animals.
 She has been documenting the plight of animals on all seven continents for over a decade.
 She is the author of two books, We Animals (2014), and Captive (2017) and was the subject of Canadian filmmaker Liz Marshall’s acclaimed documentary, The Ghosts in Our Machine.
 Jo-Anne is based in Toronto, Canada and travels six to eight months a year to document the stories of animals around the world.